amirr0r/notes/Networks/02 - How The Internet Works/README.md

 Today we **physically send bits** by **electricty, light and radio waves**.

 #### *... how can we send five zeros in a row ?*

+The solution is to introduce a clock or a timer.

+The operators can agree that the sender will send one bit per second, the receiver will sit down and record every single second and see what's on the line.

+Obviously we'd like to send things a little bit faster than one bit per second so we need to increase our **bandwidth**.

+**Bandwidth** : maximum transmission capacity of a device.

+**Bandwidth** is measured by **bit rate**.

+**Bit rate** : number of bits that we can send over a given period time *usually measured in seconds*.

+**Latency** (*different measure of speed is the latency*) : times it takes for a bit to travel from one place to another.

+#### *... what sort of cable to send these messages over ? and how the signals can go ?*

+With an **Ethernet wire**, you see really measurable signal loss over just a few hundred feet.

+If we want the Internet to work over the entire world, we need a different way of sending this information really long distances (*across the oceans for instance*).

+**Light** move faster than **Electricity**.

+A **Fiber optic cable** is a thread of glass engineered to reflect light.

+With a **Fiber optic cable**, we can send bits as light beams from one place o another.